printtech98-cmyk/MBBS_Planer/README.md

 bash
 npm run dev

-The app will be available at http://localhost:5173 (or whatever port Vite reports).
+The app will be available at http://localhost:5173.

-Notes on the build process

-This app was built using bolt.new for code generation, with Claude used throughout for planning the data model, writing the prompts given to bolt.new, authoring the AI system prompt, and debugging issues (including a Supabase row-level-security misconfiguration, a stale PostgREST schema cache, and a Gemini model deprecation mid-build, all resolved during development).